rafid29mehda/IELTS-Study-Bot/Speaking/Part 1/README.md

   Yes, I adore animals because they bring joy and comfort into life.
 For example, I enjoy watching birds near my home and sometimes even feed stray cats in the neighborhood.
 I think animals bring a sense of warmth to people’s lives.
 Although I don’t currently have a pet, I would love to keep one in the future, probably a cat or a dog, because they make great companions.

 - **What is your favourite animal?**
-  My favourite is the dog, as they're loyal and energetic, making them great companions for outdoor activities.
-I've had one as a pet for years, and it's like part of the family.
+  My favourite animal is the dog as they are loyal and friendly.
+I really admire the way they develop a strong bond with their owners and always seem to bring happiness to the people around them.
+Dogs are also very ergetic, making them great companions for outdoor activities.

 - **What types of animals are kept as pets in your country?**
   In my country, dogs and cats are the most popular pets, but people also keep birds and fish.
 Exotic pets like reptiles are less common due to regulations.